 - Get a 10% bonus above their estimate if you ship within seven days

-- May not get the highest offer for diamonds and other more valuable gems
+- May not get the highest offer for diamond jewelry and other valuable gems

 Sotheby’s is one of the best-known names for art and collectibles auctions.

-They don’t have the same service as other companies, such as free shipping and insurance, but you can earn more money because they have a large network of jewelry buyers with deep pockets.
+They don’t have the same service as other companies, such as free shipping and insurance, but you may get more payout in the end from auctions.